 The template shows the month of January 2021 to give you an idea of how a content plan can look month to month.
 But of course you can edit the dates to fit with your plan and posting schedule.

 Using the template, you can plot out your channels, plan the regularity of your posts and keep track of the copy variations for each channel.
 All the things you need for an effective and sustainable social media content plan.

 [Download our template now]

 Good luck with creating your social media plan, and let us know if you found this article useful.
 For more on social media strategy and planning, read our comprehensive guide to creating a no-stress social media strategy.
 Happy planning!

 And if you’re feeling more confident about your strategy and goals, but you and your team would like some help with the content, get in touch for a chat or check out our in-company course Writing for social media.
 We tailor the training to your challenges, goals and chosen channels.

 Image credit: REDPIXEL.PL / Shutterstock

-Stephanie is a senior content consultant at digital strategy agency Brilliant Noise, where she helps clients with all areas of their digital content – from social media and influencers to big creative campaigns.
+Stephanie is a senior content consultant who advises clients on all areas of their digital content – from social media and influencers to big creative campaigns.
 Her background is in social media and marketing, having previously been head of marketing for fashion brand American Apparel, as well as working for start-up social media app HeyHub.